 Healthy dinner ideas

-Cook up a healthy weekend feast for friends using fresh ocean bounty and bold summer flavours
+Cook up a healthy feast using fresh ocean bounty and bold summer flavours!

 Thai fish cakes

 Makes 16 fish cakes

 500g fresh salmon, deboned, skinned (or canned salmon)

 Zest and juice of 1 lime

 150ml sunflower oil